Skip to main content

 Arrangement

-The finding aid for this collection has been intellectually arranged into four series: reprints, manuscripts, correspondence, and ephemera.
-The ephemera series also contains published journals.
-The items are listed within the series in date order.
+RThe finding aid for this collection has been arranged into four series: Correspondence, Manuscripts, Reprints, and Ephemera.
+The Ephemera Series also contains published journals.

 Provenance